-- of a robust communications and awareness strategy will be put in place. - substantial cultural change will take time to deliver. - 6.5.4.
-Performance Data and Initiatives for awareness include: - Joining induction training. - generation of new carbon reduction ideas (e.g., a "Green day at work"). - 6.5.5.
-The progress of the CRMP is regularly monitored by the Compliance and Safety kept informed.
+- 6.5.1.
+Knowledge transfer is a key performance indicator for NSSLGlobal.
+The expansion of Green Champions must be associated with the provision of management information on carbon consumption at department level.
+This management information would be important to ensuring that the Green Champion role is given sufficient status. - 6.5.2.
+A planned approach to raising carbon reduction awareness through the development of a robust communications and awareness strategy will be put in place. - There are many avenues of communication available and these will be fully utilised in promoting the carbon reduction message to all staff and visitors.
+Effective communication and engagement are the key to success.
+It is recognised that substantial cultural change will take time to deliver. - 6.5.4.
+Performance Data and Initiatives for awareness include: - Joining induction training. - Ongoing awareness via online training, newsletters, intranet and noticeboards as well as promotion of how staff can be involved and contribute to progress and the generation of new carbon reduction ideas (e.g., a "Green day at work"). - 6.5.5.
+The progress of the CRMP is regularly monitored by the Compliance and Safety Manager and formally reported to the CMC ensuring that all major stakeholders are kept informed.